 The great terrace of Le Nôtre in Saint-Germain-en-Laye overlooks the Seine River and the western suburbs of Paris.
 Laid out between 1668 and 1675 near the two castles (Château-Vieux and Château-Neuf), the monumental terrace is 30 metres wide and 2,400 metres long.
-It’s one of my favourite walking site for its breathtaking views and great perspective.
+It’s one of my favourite walking sites for its breathtaking views and great perspective.
 Well done Le Nôtre!

 The terrace of Le Nôtre in Saint-Germain-en-Laye

 The landscape compositions created by André Le Nôtre take into account the potential optical effects.
 Indeed, the terrace shows why André Le Nôtre was a master of perspective.
-The 2.4 km long terrace was designed with an offset perspective to look much longer that it really is.
+The 2.4 km long terrace was designed with an offset perspective to look much longer than it really is.

-On the first third of the terrace’s length (between the Belvedere and the Royal half moon) Le Nôtre created a cunning slope while leaving the two other thirds flat.
-To the eye the slope seems to be situated halfway, so that once you are on the flat part of the terrace the walker thinks he has reached halfway while he has actually only covered one-third.
+On the first third of the terrace’s length (between the Belvedere and the Royal half-moon) Le Nôtre created a cunning slope while leaving the two other thirds flat.
+To the eye, the slope seems to be situated halfway, so that once you are on the flat part of the terrace the walker thinks he has reached halfway while he has actually only covered one-third.